Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: A glance at Bernoulli percolation

 In Bernoulli percolation, several questions remain open.
 One of the biggest challenges is to understand the phase transition and critical behavior in three dimensions, such as on $\mathbb{Z}^3$.
 Another rich area of research explores Bernoulli percolation on graphs beyond $\mathbb{Z}^d$, where this model has generated deep connections with other mathematical fields, including geometric group theory.

 Studying Bernoulli percolation on diverse graphs has highlighted different properties of the model.
-Since the early days of percolation theory, numerical analysis showed that $p^G_c$ is not universal; rather, it depends on the graph $G$.
-In fact, for $p_c < 1$, the value depends on the graph's \emph{local} geometry.
-It is a remarkable phenomenon, since locality is a opposite concept to universality.
+Since the early days of percolation theory, numerical analysis has shown that the value of $p^G_c$ is not universal; rather, it depends on the graph $G$.
+In fact, whenever $p^G_c < 1$, the value of $p^G_c$ depends on the graph's \emph{local} geometry.
+This is a remarkable phenomenon, since locality is the opposite of universality.

 The local geometry of a graph is measured by the \emph{local topology} (also known as the \emph{Benjamini-Schramm topology}).
-Let $(G_n)_{n \geq 1}$ be a sequence of connected infinite transitive graphs converging to a connected infinite transitive graph $G$ in the local topology.
-This means that, for each $r > 0$, the closed balls of radius $r$ in $G_n$ are isomorphic to those in $G$ for all sufficiently large $n$.
+A sequence of connected, infinite, transitive graphs $(G_n)_{n \geq 1}$ converges to a connected, infinite, transitive graph $G$ in the local topology if the following holds: for each $r > 0$, the closed balls of radius $r$ in $G_n$ are isomorphic to those in $G$ for all sufficiently large $n$.

-In the space of connected infinite transitive graphs, let $(G_n)_{n \geq 1}$ be a sequence converging to a graph $G$ in the local topology as $n \to \infty$.
+In the space of connected, infinite, transitive graphs, let $(G_n)_{n \geq 1}$ be a sequence converging to a graph $G$ in the local topology as $n \to \infty$.
 If $\sup_{n \geq 1} p_c(G_n) < 1$, Schramm conjectured that $ p_c (G_n) \rightarrow p_c (G)$ as $n \to \infty$.

-A key step towards understanding this conjecture was achieved in~\cite{duminil2020existence}, where the authors showed that the condition $p_c (G_n) = 1$ is equivalent to $G_n$ being one-dimensional, meaning that its volume growth satisfies $\vert B_{G_n} (v, r) \vert = O(r)$ as $r \to \infty$.
+A key step toward understanding this conjecture was achieved in~\cite{duminil2020existence}, where the authors showed that the condition $p_c (G_n) = 1$ is equivalent to $G_n$ being one-dimensional, meaning that its volume growth satisfies $\vert B_{G_n} (v, r) \vert = O(r)$ as $r \to \infty$.

+Based on~\cite{duminil2020existence}, for Schramm's locality conjecture, it is sufficient to assume that each element in the sequence $(G_n)_{n \geq 1}$ has superlinear volume growth.